microsoft/pxt-microbit/docs/lessons/headbands.md

-# headbands lesson
+# Headband lesson

-create a charades game that can be played with your friends.
+Create a charades game to play with your friends.

 ## Topic